BinaryIgor/code-examples/some-wisdom-htmx-app-e2e-tests/README.md

 npx playwright test sign-in-page --project chromium
 ```

-Run tests interactively in UI:
+Run tests interactively in the UI:
 ```
 npx playwright test --ui
 ```
-Run tests in a single browser, in the headed mode to see how Playwright interacts with our app:
+Run tests on a single browser, in the headed mode, to see how Playwright interacts with our app, with 1 worker (not in parallel):
 ```
 npx playwright test home-page --headed --workers=1 --project chromium
 ```